Wabkur/alx-system_engineering-devops/0x0B-ssh/README.md

-your machine has an SSH configuration file for the local SSH client
+practice using Puppet to make changes to our configuration file